Video Game: The Curse of Monkey Island

 - Fortune Teller: Madame Xima.

-- Gender-Blender Name: Apparently, the parents of Heart Liver and Kidneys Boiled in the Stomach of the Animal "Haggis" McMutton were expecting a girl.
+- Gender-Blender Name: Parodied when Guybrush comments on Haggis McMutton's unusual name.
+Apparently, it's only a nickname; his real name is Heart Liver and Kidneys Boiled in the Stomach of the Animal McMutton.
+Guybrush's response?
+"Ah, so your parents were expecting a girl?"

 - Glove Slap: The way to invoke a duel.